mathyjokes/ApartmentList.com/README.md

 In practice, a Random Forest model will take train on existing data to become attuned to the requirements of the analysis.
 In this case, I gave it the apartment rental information from ApartmentList.com to learn what an apartment will rent for given a set of features.
 At the end, a fully trained model can take in a list of features (like, for example, information about my own apartment) and return an estimated rental price.

 So, I did just that.
-I did conduct some hyperparameter tuning to increase the accuracy of the model, but otherwise was ready to rock and roll fairly quickly.
+I ended up with 20 features, or 20 different data points about each individual apartment.
+Some hyperparameter tuning after the first pass increased final accuracy of the model to 86.7% - definitely good enough for me to believe in the short term.

 A look at which features are most important for price predication is below.

 ![feature_importance](https://github.com/mathyjokes/ApartmentList.com/blob/master/feature_importance.png)

 Looks like apartment footage has the most important effect on apartment rental price prediction in DC.
 Proximity to the White House and to the Capitol building, variables added to indicate a measure of neighborhood desirability, have some of the smallest effects.
+Becuase there are so many different "desirable" neighborhoods in DC, it is very possible I chose the wrong ones to model *location, location, location*.

 ## Finally, the results!

+#### 7) Rental Price Predictions

 This whole excercise had a clear purpose: in the end, I want to know if I'm overpaying for my apartment.
 So, I ran the model against my own apartment information.